HaxeFoundation/HaxeManual/content/12-target-details.md

 * The extern class `NativeString` which is an extern for the base `string` library in Lua.
 * The `StringFind` class which is marked as `@:multiReturn` that describes the return values.
-* The Main class that invokes the string method as a simple example.
+* The Main class that invokes the string method as a basic example.

 The multireturn behavior in Haxe is optimized based on usage.
 If fields are only accessed directly, the Haxe compiler will allocate the multireturn to